Lightstreamer/Lightstreamer-kafka-connector/README.md

 ## Examples

 The [examples](examples/) folder contains all the examples mentioned throughout this guide.
-Furthermore, you may take a look at the [_Airport Demo_](examples/airport-demo/), which provides more insights into various usage and configuration options of Kafka Connector.
+Furthermore, you explorethe [_Airport Demo_](examples/airport-demo/) for depper insights into various usage and configuration options of Kafka Connector.